 Originally written in JUL15 – reviewed and re-written in OCT19

 Cat Cafe in London – What’s Lady Dinah’s?

-The brainchild of Lauren Pears – senior project manager at Sony Playstation – Lady Dinah’s opened in March 2014 and has been rewarded with an influx of bookings ever since.
+The brainchild of Lauren Pears – senior project manager at Sony Playstation – Lady Dinah’s Cat Cafe in London opened in March 2014, and never seems to not be busy!

-Yes, one has to make a reservation to go, you can’t just walk in off the street because as I’m sure you’ve realised by now, Lady Dinah’s is no ordinary cafe.
+It’s important to make a reservation, you can’t just walk in off the street because as I’m sure you’ve realised by now, Lady Dinah’s is no ordinary cafe.
 Aiming to create a peaceful environment for the resident cats (all ten of them), your ‘session’ is 90 minutes long and you book a time slot for £6 per person, then come at your allotted time and settle down at your table amongst the peaceful environment of cat toys and, of course, the cats themselves.

 Think of it as a place where you come to relax amongst your favourite furry friends.
 Hell, you don’t even need to really like cats – after all:

 You cannot look at a sleeping cat and feel tense

 The Greeks are slightly bemused at the idea of a ‘cat cafe.’
 One friend of mine suggested I invite my British friends to her place for a coffee (for free) and she could point out all the strays around.

 That defeats the object.
 These cats are resident of Lady Dinah’s and are rescue cats, well looked after and some are even adopted out, known as ‘Lady Dinah’s Graduates.’
 Think of Lady Dinah’s as a cafe version of the Cat’s Protection.